-Typically a cancer centre uses a continuous medical record for a patient admitted for a course of chemotherapy to treat malignant neoplasm.
-The co-morbidities will be recorded in the medical record on the first admission but will not always be repeated in the documentation for the admissions for subsequent chemotherapy cycles.
-In the situation where a patient is undergoing repeated admission for one or multiple chemotherapy cycles within a course of treatment for cancer, the clinical coder may refer to the co-morbidities documented by the responsible consultant within the continuous medical record for the first admission, for each subsequent admission until the cycles within the course of treatment are completed.
-However, local protocol should be established to update the conditions that co-exist if there is any change, for instance where the patient has developed a new co-morbidity that requires coding, or a previously documented co-morbidity is no longer present.
+Where a patient is undergoing repeated admission for one or multiple chemotherapy cycles within a course of treatment for cancer, the clinical coder may refer to the comorbidities documented by the responsible consultant within the continuous medical record for the first admission, for each subsequent admission until the cycles within the course of treatment are completed.

+Local protocol should be established to update the conditions that co-exist if there is any change, for instance where the patient has developed a new comorbidity that requires coding, or a previously documented comorbidity is no longer present.

-Any uncertainty as to whether the co-morbidities documented in the admission for the first treatment are still applicable, must be referred back to the responsible consultant.
+Any uncertainty as to whether the comorbidities documented in the admission for the first treatment are still applicable, must be referred back to the responsible consultant.